motoloto/AccountOpeningAssistant/README.md

 Strongly recommand to use conda to set up virtual environment and make sure you install tensorflow in it.

+You may also need execute
+    - brew install tesseract

 Captcha resolver Reference:
  https://medium.com/@ageitgey/how-to-break-a-captcha-system-in-15-minutes-with-machine-learning-dbebb035a710